Callipogon relictus

-Callipogon relictus is a species of longhorn beetle which is mostly found in Korea, but also in China and southern part of Russian Far East.
-It inhabits mixed and deciduous forests.
-The population of Callipogon relictus is decreasing due to deforestation and uncontrolled collection, and therefore the species are listed in the Russian Red Book (category II).
+Callipogon relictus is a species of longhorn beetle which inhabits mixed and deciduous forests and is mostly found in Korea, but also in China and the southern part of Russian Far East.

-The larvae of Callipogon relictus develop in the drying deciduous trees.
-The process takes 4 to 6 years, and the same tree can be populated by larvae several times a year.
-Larvae bring along spores of the fungus Pleurotus citrinopileatus, that contributes to degradation of the tree.
 With the length reaching up to 110 mm, Callipogon relictus is the largest beetle of Russia.
+Its population is decreasing due to deforestation and uncontrolled collection, and therefore the species is listed in the Russian Red Book (category II).

+Larvae of Callipogon relictus develop in drying deciduous trees over a period of 4 to 6 years.
+The same tree can be populated by larvae several times a year.
+The larvae spread spores of the fungus Pleurotus citrinopileatus, which contribute to degradation of the tree.

-Larvae of different longhorn beetles can coexist in the same tree, such as Callipogon relictus, Rosalia coelestis, Leptura thoracica, Rhabdoclytus acutivittis, Anoplodera cyanea and several other species.
+Larvae of different longhorn beetles, such as Callipogon relictus, Rosalia coelestis, Leptura thoracica, Rhabdoclytus acutivittis, Anoplodera cyanea and several other species, can coexist in the same tree.

 Systematics

 The beetle is a relict and the sole representative of the tropical genus Callipogon in the fauna of the Old World – other species of this genus inhabit Central and South America.
 The divergence between Callipogon relictus and other species in the genus is estimated to have occurred around 34 million years ago, around the Eocene/Oligocene boundary, during the Early Eocene Climatic Optimum.
 Callipogon relictus was described in 1898 by the Russian entomologist Andrey Semyonov-Tyan-Shansky (who wrote his last name as Semyonov until 1906).
 He distinguished the new species from the other species of the genus by the following features: